-I haven’t crafted a miniature house from popsicle sticks myself, yet, but I really love all the examples that I see on Youtube and Instagram, etc.
+I have crafted a miniature house from popsicle sticks myself, and will do more in the future, but I really love all the other examples that I see on Youtube and Instagram, etc.

 Also, I think that making one with these sticks, could be a wonderful fifth addition to my fairy houses, don’t you think? ( yes yes, I am working on a 4th one 😉 ).